-Folks who are fun, good at things, and appear in public to be compassionate and generous often make desirable friends and life partners.
+Narcissists who are fun, good at things, and appear in public to be compassionate and generous often look like they would be desirable friends and life partners.
 They can be very enjoyable to hang out with, even if they seem a bit self-preoccupied, as if they are always taking mental selfies.
 Then can come the rub.
 Are they also good partners when it comes to talking through differences of opinion?
-Or is there something narcissistic about how they communicate in a relationship that's provocative?
+Or is there something about how they communicate in a relationship that makes a narcissist provocative?

-Ever tried to be friends or a love partner with someone who only listens to him or herself?
+Ever tried to be friends or a love partner with someone who is all about me?
+Someone who only listens to him or herself?

 Who changes the topic, gets defensive or gets mad at you when you try to talk about difficulties you've been experiencing?

-Expanding on the core definition of narcissistic functioning as one-sided listening, here’s six signs for sizing up narcissism.
+The following quiz suggests six dimensions for assessing narcissism.
 Score each dimension from 0 to 5.
 Zero is not at all.
 Five is all the time.

 First assess yourself.
 Then circle back to score someone in your life who is difficult to deal with.